 Family Medicine Residency

-The University of Kentucky Rural Training Track (St. Claire Family Medicine Residency Program) is an ACGME accredited rural training track for the University of Kentucky.
+The University of Kentucky (UK) Rural Training Track (St. Claire Family Medicine Residency Program) is an ACGME accredited rural training track for the University of Kentucky.
 Residents are employees of the University of Kentucky.
 The first year of residency is spent at UK in Lexington.
-PGY2 and 3 are at St. Claire Regional in Morehead, Kentucky.
-The ACGME residency continuity clinic is located on the first floor of the Center for Health Education and Research (CHER) building in Morehead.
-The residency is administered by the University of Kentucky Graduate Medical Office (GME) and residents abide by the University of Kentucky's GME policies and procedures.
+PGY2 and 3 are at St. Claire in Morehead.
+The ACGME residency continuity clinic is located on the first floor of the Center for Health, Education & Research (CHER) building in Morehead.
+The residency is administered by the UK Graduate Medical Office (GME) and residents abide by the UK's GME policies and procedures.

 - Graduation from medical school within the last five years

-- Passing scores on Step 1 & 2 of the USMLE exams or COMLEX exams (must pass by third attempt)
+- Passing scores on Step 1 and 2 of the USMILE exams or COMLEX exams (must pass by third attempt)

 - Current ECFMG status